ChrisW-priv/PersonalVault/projects/AXPL Valuation.md

 ## Action Items

-- [ ] Make 2 forms for the same Client class
 - [ ] Resolve the stg-prod diverge
 - [x] Make the inline eval lazy somehow...
 - [x] Fix the name of the portfolio to actually enable some returns